 NOTE: This is NOT a beginner course.
 Six months of chair-side experience assisting a dentist is required prior to taking this course.

 NOTE: You must submit the following two forms NO LATER than two weeks before the course in order to be considered fully registered in the course.
-If you do not return these forms by the deadline, you will automatically be transferred to the next course.
+If you do not return these forms by the deadline, you will automatically be removed from the course.

 SBET Reimbursement Information

 Attention Dental Employers: Qualifying Louisiana dentists could be reimbursed for sending their assistants to EDDA training through the Small Business Employee Training (SBET) training program.
 For additional information click here.
 The SBET program application and reimbursement is between you and the SBET of the Louisiana Department of Labor.
 LSU Continuing Dental Education does not process this paperwork or reimbursement.